 Fall Harvest Granola Brittle

 Granola brittle?
-To be quite frank, I must admit that when I started this recipe I had no idea what it was going to be in the end.
-I hope that I haven’t tainted your confidence in me. hehe I literally rummaged through my pantry and fridge… pulling out everything / anything that sounded good.
+To be quite frank, I must admit that when I started this recipe, I had no idea what it was going to be in the end.
+I hope that I haven’t tainted your confidence in me.
+Hehe, I rummaged through my pantry and fridge… pulling out everything/anything that sounded good.

 Little did I know that our “quick trip to town” would turn into an eight-hour adventure.
 By the time we got home, I was plum tuckered out.
 I saw the bowl on the counter and figured that I best do something quick with it before bed.
 So, I spread it out on a non-stick teflex sheet and popped it into the dehydrator.

 After it was almost done drying, I decided to leave it as is for the remainder of the dry time.
 Normally I would score such a sheet of batter into crackers, but then the idea hit me that it would be just like a granola but in broken brittle snack sizes.
 My excitement was back!

 Along with pumpkin puree, I added pumpkin pie spice which is made up of spicy cinnamon, nutmeg, and cozy clove.
 Perfect belly warming spices for those chilly days.
 With the crunchy texture from the pecans and oats and all the other amazing ingredients, it makes for a beloved fall favorite.
 Give this recipe a try and celebrate the season… before it escapes us!